chrisbolosan/GrubFinder/README.md

 ## Contact:

-If you want to contact Chris Bolosan you can reach him at <cbolosan@gmail.com>.
+For more information, you can reach me at <cbolosan@gmail.com>.

-Connect with Chris on <a href="www.linkedin.com/in/chrisbolosan">Linkedin</a>
+Connect with me on <a href="www.linkedin.com/in/chrisbolosan">Linkedin</a>